link1905/system-design-101/content/docs/data-persistence/sql-database/physical-layer.md

 Notably, using indexes introduces a trade-off between read and write performance.
 To maintain a B-Tree’s **self-balancing** structure, operations such as inserts, deletes, or updates may trigger node splits or merges.
-This overhead ensures efficient reads but comes at the cost of slower writes—especially in tables with multiple indexes, where every change must be reflected across all relevant index structures.
+This overhead ensures efficient reads but comes at the cost of slower writes, especially in tables with multiple indexes, where every change must be reflected across all relevant index structures.

 ### HOT Update